portors-carrying-goods-on-lagtang-valley-trek

 Kathmandu

-Langtang Valley Trek – Complete Guide, Itinerary & Cost (2026)
+Langtang Valley Trek – Complete Guide, Itinerary, Cost & Elevation (2026)

-• Closest Himalayan trek to Kathmandu (7-8 hour drive, no flights required)
+• Closest major Himalayan trek to Kathmandu (7-8 hour drive, no flights)

-• Authentic Tamang Buddhist culture in villages largely unchanged by mass tourism
+• Authentic Tamang Buddhist villages largely unchanged by mass tourism

 • Famous Kyanjin Gompa monastery and traditional yak cheese factory